rpazyaquian/wdi_3_rails_miniproject/README.md

 # Testing Controllers and Views

 I understand the concept behind testing Models, but testing Controllers and Views is a little different...

+# Stats

+I want each character to have randomly generated stats.

+* HP
+* SP
+* Attack
+* Defense
+* Speed

+Should I make a stats model?
+A character's stats will basically look like this:

+    stats = {
+      hp: 10,
+      sp: 10,
+      attack: 10,
+      defense: 10,
+      speed: 10
+    }

+If it's basically a hash, shouldn't I just make stats its own model?

+    class StatSheet (oh god, plural) < ActiveRecord::Base belongs_to :character
+    end